svenvc/docs/zinc/zinc-websockets-paper.md

       map: 'ws-status-client'
       to: [ :request | ZnResponse ok: (ZnEntity html: ZnWebSocketStatusHandler clientHtml) ];
       map: 'ws-status'
-      to: (ZnWebSocketDelegate map: 'ws-chatroom' to: ZnWebSocketStatusHandler new).
+      to: (ZnWebSocketDelegate map: 'ws-status' to: ZnWebSocketStatusHandler new).

 Vist any of the following URLs: